 Could I claim an insurance payout for a broken leg if the motorist wasn’t insured?

-If you were hit by an uninsured driver, or one that could not be traced, it might not be possible for you to claim an insurance payout for a broken leg in the traditional way.
+Were you hit by an uninsured driver, or one that could not be traced?
+It might not be possible for you to claim an insurance payout for a broken leg in the traditional way.
 Instead, your claim could be made to the Motor Insurers’ Bureau.

 Call our team to find out more about what this means.